learn-tdd-in/learntdd.in/react/index.md

    };
 ```

-Next, to display the messages, let's create another custom component to keep our App component nice and simple.
-We'll call it MessageList.
+Next, to display the messages, let's create another custom component to keep our `App` component nice and simple.
+We'll call it `MessageList`.
 We'll write the code we wish we had in `App.js`:

 ```diff
  import React, { Component } from 'react';